soderlind/wp-loupe/README.md

 - `Hello World` will search for posts containing `Hello` **or** `World`.
 - `"Hello World"` will search for posts containing the phrase `Hello World`.
 - `Hello -World` will search for posts containing `Hello` but not `World`.

+## FAQ

+### How does it handle updates to posts?

+The search index automatically updates when content is created, modified, or deleted.

+### Will it slow down my site?

+No. WP Loupe uses a separate, optimized search index and doesn't impact your main database performance.

+### Can I customize what content is searchable?

+Yes, using filters you can control exactly what content gets indexed and how it's searched.

+### Does it work with custom post types?

+Yes, you can select which post types to include in the Settings page or via filters.

 ## Filters